 Third-party marketplaces account for a significant portion of our revenues.
-Our sales on eBay and Amazon represented a combined 33.5% of total sales in the thirteen weeks ended April 3, 2021.
+Our sales on eBay and Amazon represented a combined 35.4% of total sales in the thirty-nine weeks ended October 2, 2021.
 We anticipate that sales of our products on third-party marketplaces will continue to account for a significant portion of our revenues.
 In the future, the loss of access to these third-party marketplaces, or any significant cost increases from operating on the marketplaces, could significantly reduce our revenues, and the success of our business depends partly on continued access to these third-party marketplaces.
 Our relationships with our third-party marketplace providers could deteriorate as a result of a variety of factors, such as if they become concerned about our ability to deliver quality products on a timely basis or to protect a third-party's intellectual property.
-In addition, third-party marketplace providers could prohibit our access to these marketplaces if we are not able to meet the applicable required terms of use.
+In addition, thirdparty marketplace providers could prohibit our access to these marketplaces if we are not able to meet the applicable required terms of use.
 Loss of access to a marketplace channel could result in lower sales, and as a result, our business and financial results may suffer.

-During the first quarter of 2021, we recorded a net loss, and our net losses may continue in fiscal year 2021.
+During the thirty-nine weeks ended October 2, 2021, we recorded a net loss, and our net losses may continue in the future.

-If our net losses continue in fiscal year 2021, they could severely impact our liquidity, as we may not be able to provide positive cash flows from operations in order to meet our working capital requirements.
+If our net losses continue in fiscal year 2021, or beyond, they could severely impact our liquidity, as we may not be able to provide positive cash flows from operations in order to meet our working capital requirements.
 We may need to borrow additional funds from our Credit Facility, which under certain circumstances may not be available, sell additional assets or seek additional equity or additional debt financing in the future.
 In such case, there can be no assurance that we would be able to raise such additional financing or engage in such asset sales on acceptable terms, or at all.
 If our net losses were to continue, and if we are not able to raise adequate additional financing or proceeds from asset sales to continue to fund our ongoing operations, we will need to defer, reduce or eliminate significant planned expenditures, restructure or significantly curtail our operations, file for bankruptcy or cease operations.

-Our operations are restricted by our credit agreement, and our ability to borrow funds under our credit facility is subject to a borrowing base.
+Our operations are restricted by our Credit Agreement, and our ability to borrow funds under our Credit Facility is subject to a borrowing base.

-We maintain an asset-based revolving credit facility with JPMorgan Chase Bank, N.A. (the "Credit Agreement") that provides for, among other things, a revolving commitment in an aggregate principal amount of up to \$30,000 subject to a borrowing base derived from certain of our receivables, inventory and property and equipment.
-Our Credit Agreement also provides for an option to increase the aggregate principal amount from \$30,000 to \$40,000, subject to lender approval.
+We maintain a Credit Facility that provides for, among other things, a revolving commitment in an aggregate principal amount of up to \$30,000 subject to a borrowing base derived from certain of our receivables, inventory and property and equipment.
+Our Credit Facility also provides for an option to increase the aggregate principal amount from \$30,000 to \$40,000, subject to lender approval.
 Our Credit Agreement includes a number of restrictive covenants.
 These covenants could impair our financing and operational flexibility and make it difficult for us to react to market conditions and satisfy our ongoing capital needs and unanticipated cash requirements.
 Specifically, such covenants restrict our ability and, if applicable, the ability of our subsidiaries to, among other things:

-- incur additional debt; - make certain investments and acquisitions; - enter into certain types of transactions with affiliates; - use assets as security in other transactions; - pay dividends on our capital stock or repurchase our equity interests, excluding payments of preferred stock dividends which are specifically permitted under our credit facility; - sell certain assets or merge with or into other companies; - guarantee the debts of others; - enter into new lines of business; - pay or amend our subordinated debt; and - form any joint ventures or subsidiary investments.
+- incur additional debt; - make certain investments and acquisitions; - enter into certain types of transactions with affiliates; - use assets as security in other transactions; - pay dividends on our capital stock or repurchase our equity interests, excluding payments of preferred stock dividends which are specifically permitted under our Credit Facility; - sell certain assets or merge with or into other companies; - guarantee the debts of others; - enter into new lines of business; - pay or amend our subordinated debt; and - form any joint ventures or subsidiary investments.